Threat Model

 │ RELAY SERVER │

-│ • Assumed compromised (zero-knowledge design) │
+│ • Assumed compromised (oblivious design) │

-│ • Sees only encrypted blobs │
+│ • Sees only encrypted blobs, never client IPs │

 │ • No user accounts, no decryption keys │